 - 7.5 gallons of water

 This mix produces about 10 gallons of feed.
-The average dog in our kennel gets about 8 cups of this stew.
+The average dog in our kennel gets about 8 cups of this stew and it’s heated up in a 100 qt cooker which helps keep their core warm in cold conditions.
 Freezer pending…this mix changes in the summer, with less fat or changing the main protein source to chicken or turkey as beef is expensive and not necessary during light training months.
 We have also fed tripe, beaver, venison, rabbit, squirrel, fish, and horse.
 There are many options and we usually don’t turn down free meat if we can get it.
 Some mix in rice for carbohydrates too.

 This could also be mixed up without the water and frozen for future use.
 If you have a high energy active dog it could last you up to a month.